SMALL BUSINESS GEEK

 If your budget doesn’t allow for this Page Crafter has some great of tips for how to take your own photos

 The other option is to use stock images from an online image library.
 Although these can feel a bit soulless, if used along side your own images they can work well.
-Some image libraries charge royalty fees, but there are free options too, such as
+Some image libraries charge royalty fees, but there are free options too, such as unsplash and pixabay.

 Words, words, words